votingworks/arlo-cvr-encryption/README.md

 for ballots having the desired contest.
 Demonstrates how to work with the metadata included in a tally directory.

-`arlo_decrypt_ballots`: Input is one or more JSON files (the `arlo_encrypt_cvrs` format), the *private* key of the election, and the identifier(s) for the ballot(s) to be decrypted.
-Output is some sort of JSON format containing the plaintext plus the decryption proof.
+`arlo_decrypt_ballots`: Input is one or more ballot identifiers (same as the ballot file names, but without the `.json` suffix), the *private* key of the election, and the identifier(s) for the ballot(s) to be decrypted.
+Output ballots are written to a separate directory, including both the plaintext and proofs of the plaintext's correctness.
+These are the ballots that a "ballot-level comparison audit" would be considering.

-`arlo_decode_ballots`: Given some ballot IDs, prints everything we know about those ballots.
-If they were previously decrypted, this will print their decryptions.
-Otherwise, just their ballot style.
+`arlo_decode_ballots`: Given some ballot identifiers (as above), prints everything we know about those ballots.
+If they were previously decrypted, this will print their decryptions and verify their equivalence proofs.
+If the proofs don't check out, this tool flags the issue.
+(Like `arlo_verify_tally`, this tool would be used by a third-party observer of an election audit.)
+For ballots that were never decrypted, we at least print the available metadata for the ballot.

 ## Implementation status